• Skip to primary navigation

 How to make this roasted okra

-1. Rinse the okra and dry it with a paper towel.
+1. Rinse the okra and dry it with paper towels.
 Trim away the stem ends, and then cut it into ½ to ¾-inch pieces.
 Place the okra into a medium-sized mixing bowl.

 cutting okra into pieces